polymonster/polymonster.github.io/_posts/2020-10-03-gles-wireframe.md

 If you have ever worked with OpenGL you might be familiar with [`glPolygonMode`](https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/glPolygonMode.xhtml).
 It allows you to specify `GL_LINE`, `GL_POINT` or `GL_FILL`, where fill is typically what we use to rasterise solid triangles, using lines allows us to achieve a wireframe effect.
 If you have ever then switched to OpenGLES (mobile or web platforms) you may have encountered `GL_LINE` being undefined and there is no way to get a wireframe fill mode.

-This typically isn't too much of a problem because wireframe rendering is quite a debug feature, or it could be used for some kind of stylised rendering...it just isn't that important really.
+This typically isn't too much of a problem because wireframe rendering is quite a debug feature, or it could be used for some kind of stylised rendering... it just isn't that important really.
 It only started to affect me in one small case when I ported my engine [pmtech](https://github.com/polymonster/pmtech) to WebGL and one of the samples `physics_constraints` started exhibiting some ghastly z-fighting (ewww):

 ![broken](/images/posts/wireframe/constraints-wireframe-broken.gif)